-Treatment Heart Disease Dog
+Treatment of Heart Disease in Dogs

-Principles of Treatment Heart Disease Dog:
+Principles of Treatment for Canine Heart Disease:

 Heart disease in dogs is always treated specifically, according to results compiled in light of a dog's history, a detailed physical examination and advanced procedures including radiography, electrocardiogram, echocardiograms etc. Specific treatment may include medication, surgery, support and critical care; selecting, combining and monitoring of specific treatments in heart diseased dogs varies from case to case.